Trails

 November-March - 6am-sunset.
 During Lights on the Lake, the entire park closes at 4:30pm.

-CLOSURE ALERT(S)
+CLOSURE ALERT(S):

-Five Great Trails at Onondaga Lake Park!
 Whether it's in-line skating, bicycling, walking or running, Onondaga Lake Park has the perfect trail for visitors of all ages.
-For more information, including mileage and parking, click here to download the Onondaga Lake Park map.
+See below for trail information, click on arrow next to trail name.

 Over two and one-half miles long and twenty feet wide, this paved trail is ideal for in-line skating and bicycling.
 During the peak season of April to October, pedestrian use is allowed only if it does not impede wheeled users and stay within three feet of the shoulder and with no more than two abreast.
 Dogs are not allowed on the trail during peak season.
 Trams follow the center line.
 During the off-season of November to March, wheels and pedestrians share the trail.
 Dogs on 6' leashes are allowed with pedestrian use but not with wheeled users.
 This trail is plowed in the winter.